gt-next: General Translation Next.js SDK: tx

 }

-Specifying a Locale
+### Specifying a locale

-You can specify a locale to use for the translation.
 By default, the locale is set to the user's preferred language.

 import { tx } from 'gt-next/server';